ywu019/RNApipe/README.md

 ## 1. Installation
 ### 1.1 Install Miniconda
 As this workflow is based on the workflow management system snakemake and conda.
-We strongly recommend installing miniconda3 with python3.7.
+We strongly recommend installing miniconda3 with python3.
+For specific installation methods and usage methods of RNApipe, please refer to the RNApipe_Documentation.pdf.
 ###  1.2 Install RNApipe
 Clone the repository:
 ```